catspeed-cc/sd-webui-reforge-docker/README.md

 # Suggestion: For stability based on old forge, use forge classic

-reForge is at the point that unstability is really high, and I'm not sure if I will manage to make it work as expected with all the codebase.
+reForge(1) is not really stable for all tasks sadly.

-If you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.
+So if you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 Bug fixes and older branches based on forge classic:
 * main: Main branch with multiple changes and updates.
 But not stable as main-old branch.